nekotogd/Infinite_Incircle_Question/README.md

 So really, we just need to develop a method find the radius of the incircle of any equilateral triangle given its side length.

-This can be done using [Heron's Theorem](https://en.wikibooks.org/wiki/Trigonometry/Circles_and_Triangles/The_Incircle)!
+This can be done using [Heron's Theorem](https://en.wikibooks.org/wiki/Trigonometry/Circles_and_Triangles/The_Incircle) (WikiBooks, 2020).
 It gives us a general formula:

 ![Heron's formula applied to incircle radius](RDME_files/heron_equation.jpg)